Silence of the Slams: Critical reviews

 "Silence of the Slams" received positive reviews.
 Les Chappell from The A.V.
-Club gave the episode an "B" rating and wrote, "Consequently, I've known in the back of my head that we would return to the case-of-the-week format before too long, which we do with 'Silence Of The Slams.'
+Club gave the episode a "B" rating and wrote, "Consequently, I've known in the back of my head that we would return to the case-of-the-week format before too long, which we do with 'Silence Of The Slams.'
 While it's an approach that Grimm's never been terrible with, it's definitely ceased to be my favorite flavor of the show over the years, and the back-to-basics feel of events deflates the appreciable momentum of the last few weeks.
 Nothing about it is bad, but coming after a string of pretty terrific episodes it's hard for it to avoid letdown."

 Kathleen Wiedel from TV Fanatic, gave a 4 star rating out of 5, stating: "It was Case of the Week time in Grimm Season 5 Episode 13, with the team getting sucked into a case with a luchador being controlled by his own magical mask, which had been made from the face of a Balam."

 Lindi Smith from EW wrote, "What will Nick think if he finds out about Renard's involvement with Black Claw, and will this be yet another secret that Adalind keeps from him?
 There could also be trouble in paradise for Monroe and Rosalee since she has yet to tell him about Tony showing up in Portland while he was out of the country.
 Could all of this lying put the Scooby gang at odds during a time when sticking together is what they need most?"